Etejerina/a-walk-in-python/day_5.md

 What is recursion?

 Recursion is a mathematical and programming concept in which a function calls itself.
-It can be dangerous because we need to define a base case in which the function reach of stopping point.
+It can be dangerous because we need to define a base case in which the function reaches a stopping point.

-For example, in a countdown we start on a certain number, it subtracts 1,and call it self.
+For example, in a countdown we start on a certain number, it subtracts 1,and calls it self.
 Every time it calls itself, the call of the function pass the result as an argument.
 But we need to stop when the result is 0.
 If not, we are trapped in an infinite loop.

 Let's see...